-Some of the best things of life are unplanned.
-If you have suddenly thought of going for the IELTS exam to grab a job or admission in a reputed overseas country and are taking a step back just because you have only one month then don’t do it.
+Some of the best things in life are unplanned.
+If you have suddenly thought of going for the IELTS exam to grab a job or admission in a reputed overseas country and are taking a step back just because you have only one month, don’t do it.

-If you plan strategically, IELTS can be knocked down and you can live your dreams.
-In this post, we have summed up the expert inputs to get ready for IELTS when you’re running out of time.
+If you plan strategically, IELTS can be knocked down, and you can live your dreams.
+In this post, we have summed up the expert inputs to prepare for IELTS when you run out of time.

 Get Ready To Nail the IELTS In One Month

-The first thing that we would tell you at this point is not to fret and roll up your sleeves as the next four weeks are going to be a roller-coaster ride.
+The first thing we would tell you at this point is not to fret and roll up your sleeves, as the next four weeks will be a roller-coaster ride.
 You have to be committed and don’t waste a single second.
-Once you’re ready to do this then there is no stopping for you.
+Once you’re ready to do this, there is no stopping.
 Just follow the below-mentioned steps.

 Week 1 – Getting to know about IELTS and checking your present expertise in English

 You can’t bring your enemy down if you don’t know your enemy well.
 This is why you must spend the first week getting familiar with the IELTS exam, its format, and question type.
 Spend some time on these resources.

 The first two days are enough for this task.
 The next 5 days should be invested in checking the existing competency in English.
 For this, the ideal way is to attempt the section-wise scoring test.
 Some of the best ones scored IELTS tests are offered here.

 Take the IELTS mock tests, analyze your performance, and determine the existing loopholes.

 Week 2 and Week 3 – Work on the weak areas